 “A paradigm for data management in which a third-party service provider hosts a database and provides the associated software and hardware support.”

 Database as a Service is a cloud-based software service used to set up and manage databases.
 A database, remember, is a storage location that houses structured data.
-The administrative capabilities offered by the service includes scaling, securing, monitoring, tuning and upgrade of the database and the underlying technologies, which are managed by the cloud vendor.
+The administrative capabilities offered by the service includes scaling, securing, monitoring, tuning and upgrading of the database and the underlying technologies, which are managed by the cloud vendor.

 These administrative tasks are automated, allowing users to focus on optimizing applications that use database resources.
 The hardware and IT environment operating the database software technologies is abstracted.
 Users don’t need to focus their efforts on the database implementation process itself.
 The service is suitable for: